sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 - Must revert if this function has already been successfully called.
 - Must revert if the input Gnosis Safe proxy is the zero address.
+- Must revert if the input Gnosis Safe proxy has a code hash that does not equal the code hash of a Gnosis Safe Proxy [v1.3.0](https://github.com/safe-global/safe-contracts/blob/v1.3.0-libs.0/contracts/proxies/GnosisSafeProxy.sol) or [v1.4.1](https://github.com/safe-global/safe-contracts/blob/v1.4.1-build.0/contracts/proxies/SafeProxy.sol).[^5]
+- Must revert if the input Gnosis Safe proxy's singleton has a code hash that does not equal the code hash of a [Gnosis Safe contract supported by Sphinx](https://github.com/sphinx-labs/sphinx/blob/develop/specs/introduction.md#supported-gnosis-safe-versions).[^6]
 - A successful call must set the Gnosis Safe proxy address in the `SphinxModuleProxy`.

 #### `function approve(bytes32 _root, SphinxLeafWithProof memory _leafWithProof, bytes memory _signatures) public`